sgmurphy/wordpress-plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.3.1 - 06-June-2024
+- Improvement: Added logging for import failures with a user alert for log details, warning that retries will exhaust AI site attempts.
+- Improvement: Prefill websites based on the previous site creation.
+- Fix: Resolved issue causing infinite skeleton loading for the classic template library.
+- Fix: Resolved blog posts throwing 404 errors.
+- Fix: Fixed an error when using the Spectra One theme and Starter Templates to import websites with ZipAI.
+- Fix: The title for the `Description` step does not change for exceptional cases.
+- Fix: Design Kit - Resolved Console error for undefined images.

 v4.3.0 - 04-June-2024
 - New: What's New - Ability to see the new updates for Starter Templates plugin in the form of feed.